HCL-Cloud-Native-Labs/stocktrader/README.md

 If you want to use a different namespace, then update your copy of the `variables.sh` file in the `scripts` folder to change the desired namespace.
 Also use that namespace in any kubectl commands provided below in place of `default`.

-All of the components will be installed using helm so you'll need to add the following helm repo's:
+All of the components will be installed using helm so you'll need to add the following helm repos:

 ```console
 $ helm repo add custom-ibm-charts https://hcl-cloud-native-labs.github.io/custom-ibm-charts